bergercookie/asm-lsp/README.md

 Provide hovering, autocompletion, signature help, go to definition, and view references for assembly files written in the GAS/NASM or GO assembly flavors.
-It supports assembly files for the x86 or x86_64 instruction sets.
+It supports assembly files for the x86, x86_64, and z80 instruction sets.

 This tool can serve as reference when reading the assembly output of a program.
 This way you can query what each command exactly does and deliberate about